SagarDeshmukh24/ML-DL_Practical_Workouts-Udemy/README.md

-# Project1-ANN
+# ML-DL_Practical_Workouts-Udemy
-In this project we are predicting how much amount person can pay for car based on financial condition.
+In this repository we have created all projects mentioned in the udemy course-: "Build 8 Practical Projects and Go from Zero to Hero in Deep/Machine Learning, Artificial Neural Networks".